-This Base Prospectus is not intended to constitute an offer, sale or delivery of bonds or other debt financing instruments under the laws of Qatar.
-The Certificates have not been and will not be authorised by the Qatar Financial Markets Authority (QFMA), the Qatar Financial Centre (QFC) or the Qatar Central Bank (QCB) in accordance with their regulations or any other regulations in Qatar.
-The Certificates and interests therein will not be offered to investors domiciled or resident in Qatar and do not constitute debt financing in Qatar under the Commercial Companies Law No. (5) of 2002 (the Commercial Companies Law) or otherwise under any laws of Qatar.
+This Base Prospectus is not intended to constitute an offer, sale or delivery of bonds or other debt financing instruments under the laws of the State of Qatar (including the Qatar Financial Centre).
+The Certificates have not been and will not be authorised by the Qatar Financial Markets Authority (QFMA), the Qatar Financial Centre Regulatory Authority or the Qatar Central Bank (QCB) in accordance with their regulations or any other regulations in the State of Qatar (including the Qatar Financial Centre).
+The Certificates and interests therein will not be offered to investors domiciled or resident in the State of Qatar and do not constitute debt financing in the State of Qatar (including the Qatar Financial Centre) under the Commercial Companies Law No. (5) of 2002 (the Commercial Companies Law) or otherwise under any laws of the State of Qatar (including the Qatar (including the Qatar (including the Qatar (including the Qatar Centre) under the Commercial Companies Law No. (5) of 2002 (the Commercial Companies Law) or otherwise under any laws of the State of Qatar (including the Qatar Financial Centre).